0xPolygon/chain-indexer-framework/example/README.md

 # Matic-transfers

-Matic-transfers is an exemplary project that showcases the usage of Chainflow to index all MATIC transfers occurring on the Ethereum blockchain.
+Matic-transfers is an exemplary project that showcases the usage of Chain Indexer Framework to index all MATIC transfers occurring on the Ethereum blockchain.

 ## Overview
 The project consists of three distinct packages, each serving a specific function: